ARWNI2S/TheCorporateWars/tcw-draft/technologies/solana-blockchain/README.md

 * Very high-grade security.
 * Time-versioned ledger, ensuring traceability.
 * Single source of truth: even though information is delayed, it is correct at some point in time for **all players** (key to maintaining coherence and strategic fairness).
-* Governance complexity: using native multisig, varied signing accounts, and `account` contexts, it�s possible to model everything from simple permissions to distributed decision systems.
+* Governance complexity: using native multisig, varied signing accounts, and `account` contexts, it's possible to model everything from simple permissions to distributed decision systems.

 ***